 - To send press releases with relevant information about your campaign

-- Do make sure that all of your contact information is correct, including phone number and email address
+- Do make sure that all of your contact information is correct, including your phone number and email address

 - Make sure you know what they want to hear and how to speak their language